 ASTERIA (Arcsecond Space Telescope Enabling Research in Astrophysics) is a technology demonstration and opportunistic science mission to advance the state of the art in CubeSat capabilities for astrophysical measurements.
 It is designed by the MIT and NASA's Jet Propulsion Laboratory.

-ASTERIA is the follow-on project to MIT's cancelled 3U CubeSat ExoplanetSat.
+ASTERIA is the continuation of MIT and Draper Lab's initial version, a 3U CubeSat ExoplanetSat.
 The ASTERIA project is a collaboration with MIT and is funded at JPL through the Phaeton Program for training early career employees.
 JPL is responsible for overall project management, systems engineering, attitude determination and control, flight software, spacecraft implementation, integration and test, and mission operations.
 Flight hardware delivery is scheduled for summer 2016, with launch targeted for shortly thereafter.

 The goal of ASTERIA is to achieve arcsecond-level line of sight pointing error and highly stable focal plane temperature control.
 These technologies will enable precision photometry, i.e. the careful measurement of stellar brightness over time.
 This in turn provides a way to study stellar activity, transiting exoplanets, and other astrophysical phenomena, both during the ASTERIA mission and in future CubeSat constellations.